Into the Sun (2005 film): Production

 The original script by Trevor Miller had to be reworked, as it was too similar to The Yakuza, which would have cost too much to license for a remake.
 The film was announced in 2003 after Franchise Pictures bought the script.
 Joe Halpin, who rewrote the script, is a former undercover narcotics detective who worked with the Los Angeles County Sheriff's Department and Drug Enforcement Administration.
 Morrison said that the film, which was shot in Japan, was designed to feel authentically Japanese instead of merely being an American film set in Japan.
 Seagal had lived in Japan earlier and expressed embarrassment in the DVD commentary over how rusty he was at the use of the Japanese language.
+Clips from Gamera: Guardian of the Universe (1995) was seen in the background, including Seagal's daughter Ayako Fujitani's scenes.

 The director said his "experience with Steven was terrific.
 I was working on a project very near to his heart as it was set in Tokyo and Steven had lived there for years and speaks fluent Japanese.
 The only difficulties came from stretching the budget and schedule to work in Tokyo and Thailand with a multi-language speaking cast.
 I however am very grateful for him giving me the shot to work with him on such a personal project he wrote."